PEI-Education/attendance_tracking/README.md

    a.
 List of students with checklists
    b.
 Form letter generator
    c.
 Bulk checklist updater
+   d.
+Links to admin interface on various pages including the homepage and the attendance page

 ## Dependencies
 - psQuery by Jim Parsons (https://support.powerschool.com/exchange/view.action?download.id=846&fromSearchResults=true)